HSF/hsf.github.io/newsletter/_posts/2016-05-17-workshop-lal.md

 ---
-title: Second HSF Workshop
+title: Third HSF Workshop
 author: Michel Jouvin
 layout: newsletter
 ---

-# Second HSF Workshop (May 2-4, 2016)
+# Third HSF Workshop (May 2-4, 2016)

 The HSF had its third workshop at LAL (Orsay, France) on May 2-4, 2016.
 It was well attended (70 people) representing many different laboratories,